PapaAnalytika/Lexiglance/README.md

 # Lexiglance

-Lexiglance is a flashcard system for learning **German vocabulary** with cards that feel more like a mini “learning page” than a bare translation pair.
+Lexiglance is an **Anki-based flashcard system** for learning **German vocabulary**, with cards that feel more like a mini “learning page” than a bare translation pair.
 The goal is not only to remember words, but to **use them correctly**: in real sentences, with natural phrasing, and with the right meaning in the right situation.

-## Why Lexiglance works (learning methods we combine)
+Lexiglance builds on Anki’s spaced-repetition engine, while extending it with richer structure, context, and usage-focused information.

+## Combined learning method

 Lexiglance brings together several learning methods that reinforce each other:

-- **Spaced repetition + active recall**: you review at the right time, and you practice pulling the meaning and usage out of your memory (instead of just re-reading).
+- **Spaced repetition + active recall (via Anki)**: you review at the right time, and you practice pulling the meaning and usage out of your memory (instead of just re-reading).
 - **Learning in context**: every word is anchored in a clear, memorable example sentence, so you learn how it actually appears in real life.
 - **Meaning-by-meaning learning**: words often have more than one meaning.
 Lexiglance separates these meanings so you don’t mix them up.
 - **From understanding to speaking**: the cards highlight the common “sentence shapes” a word appears in (for example: what usually comes after it, which prepositions are common, and how it typically connects to other words).